richja/paid-notify/readme.md

 ### Using Gulp tasks
 1. Run `npm install` to get Gulp ready
-2. Run `gulp` to pack and minify all the files to a zipped folder.
-Ready to be uploaded.
+2. Run `gulp` to pack and minify all the files to a zipped folder
+3. Gulp will generate versions for both Chrome and Firefox

 Having issues running Gulp from command line?
 Run `npm i -g gulp-cli` and try again